GuidoKiener/linux-usbtmc/README.md

 tmc.h file from this repo.
 An example test program for an Agilent/Keysight scope is also provided.
 See the file ttmc.c To build the provided program run `make ttmc`

+**New for IVI:** To test new ioctl functions proposed by IVI Foundation please create the program `make test-raw`

 To clean the directory of build files run `make clean`